R28 (New York City Subway car)

 The R28 was a New York City Subway car model built by American Car and Foundry (ACF) from 1960 to 1961.
 The cars were a "follow-up" or supplemental stock for the A Division's R26s and closely resemble them.
 The average car cost per R28 was $114,495.
 A total of 100 cars were built, arranged in married pairs.

 The R28s entered service in late-1960 and received air conditioning by 1982.
 The fleet was rebuilt by Morrison–Knudsen between 1985 and 1987.
-The R28s were replaced in 2001 & 2002 with the delivery of the R142 and R142A cars with the last train running on October 7, 2002.
+The R28s were replaced in 2001 and 2002 with the delivery of the R142 and R142A cars with the last train running on October 7, 2002.
 After being retired, most R28s were sunk into the ocean as artificial reefs, but four cars have survived.

 Description

 The R28s were numbered 7860–7959.
-They were the second order of cars to not be built with operating cabs at both ends after the R26s.
+They were the second order of cars not to be built with operating cabs at both ends after the R26s.
 They were also the last passenger cars built by ACF, with the closure of the Berwick assembly plant following the delivery of the final cars delivered in January 1961.
 ACF has since focused solely on freight rolling stock.

-Like the R26s the even-numbered car carried the motor generator and battery set for electrical equipment, while the odd numbered car held air compressor for the brakes.
+Like the R26s, the even-numbered car carried the motor generator and battery set for electrical equipment, while the odd-numbered car held air compressor for the brakes.
 A special version of the H2C coupler was used to link the cars, so they could easily be split if needed, and thus, they were called "semi-permanent pairs".
-Only the No.1 end had the operator controls.
-The No.2 end had conductor's controls only.
+The No.1 ends of the cars have operator controls, but the No.2 ends only have conductor controls.
 Although referred to as the "blind end", these ends did have windows for the conductor.

 The R28s wore several paint schemes during their service lives.
-The cars were delivered in the dark olive green color paint scheme similar to the R21s, R22s, and R26s.
-In 1970–1975 the R28s were repainted into the MTA corporate silver and blue scheme.
-In 1982–1983 the R28s were repainted full white (roof, bonnets, sides were all painted white) in attempt to combat graffiti.
-During rebuilding by Morrison–Knudsen at Hornell, New York from 1985 to 1987 the R28s were repainted into Redbirds with a deep maroon red body, black front bonnets and anti-climbers, and a silver roof.
+The cars were delivered in a dark olive green paint scheme similar to the R21s, R22s, and R26s.
+In 1970–1975, the R28s were repainted into the MTA corporate silver and blue scheme.
+In 1982–1983, the R28s were repainted full white (roof, bonnets, and sides were all painted white) in an attempt to combat graffiti.
+During rebuilding by Morrison–Knudsen at Hornell, New York, from 1985 to 1987, the R28s were repainted into Redbirds with a deep maroon red body, black front bonnets and anti-climbers, and a silver roof.